johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 ### ZSK rolls

-RFC 6781 describes two ZSK rolls, a Pre-Publish ZSK roll and a Double-Signature ZSK roll.
-In a multi-signer environment, the Double-Signature ZSK roll has fewer synchronization requirements, but is generally undesirable because it leads to more signatures.
-We will first look at the Double-Signature ZSK roll.

 We assume that the zone of provide A is currently signed with ZSK_A and that provider wants to roll to ZSK_An.

-Provider A starts by signing the zone with ZSK_An in addition to ZSK_A.
-This is a local operation of provider A. Provider A waits until all nameservers of provider A serve the new zone and any cache have expired.
+Changes to the DNSKEY RRset require coordination.
+Other parts of the ZSK roll are local.

-Now provider A changes its DNSKEY RRset to consist of KSK_A, ZSK_An and ZSK_B and informs provider B to replace ZSK_A with ZSK_An.
+When (for example) provider A changes its DNSKEY RRset to consist of KSK_A, ZSK_An and ZSK_B then provider B is informed to replace ZSK_A with ZSK_An.
 Provider A monitors the propagation of its own zone.
 Provider A also need to get confirmation from provider B that ZSK_An is fully propagated.

-Once that state is reached, provider A stops signing with ZSK_A and the key roll is complete.

-For the Pre-Publish ZSK roll, provider A first adds ZSK_An to its DNSKEY RRset and informs provider B that is now has two ZSKs: ZSK_A and ZSK_An.
-Provider A monitors the propagation of its own zone and waits for confirmation from provider B that the new DNSKEY RRset has fully propagated.

-Then provider A starts signing with ZSK_An and monitors propagation.
-This is a local operation.

-Finally, provider A removes ZSK_A from the DNSKEY RRset and informs provider B that it should only include ZSK_An in its DNSKEY RRset.
-The key roll is now complete though provider A SHOULD monitor the propagation of its DNSKEY RRset and ask provider B to report on propagation as well.

 ### KSK rolls

-RFC 6781 defines two KSK rolls: the Double-Signature KSK roll and the Double-DS KSK roll.
-The Double-Signature KSK roll is easiest and we will look that first.

 We assume provider A wants to roll to KSK_An.
-First provider A adds KSK_An to its DNSKEY RRset.
-Provider A monitors the propagation of its DNSKEY RRset.

-When that has happened, provider A and B need to agree on new CDS/CDNSKEY RRsets.
-Provider A needs the new CDS/CDNSKEY RRset to contain or refer to KSK_An.
-When agreement has been reached, provider A publishes the CDS/CDNSKEY RRset and assumes that provider B will do so as well.

-Provider A checks that the parent has a DS record for KSK_An and tries to monitor to propagation of the DS RRset.

-When the DS RRset has fully propagated, provider A removes KSK_A from its DNSKEY RRset, and tries to reach agreement to remove the CDS/CDNSKEY RRset.

-The key roll is now complete but provider A SHOULD monitor the propagation of its new DNSKEY RRset.

-The Double-DS KSK roll starts with introducing the new KSK_An in the parent's DS RRset.
-Provider A and B need to agree on a new CDS/CDNSKEY RRsets that include both KSK_A and KSK_An.
-When agreement has been reached, provider A publishes the CDS/CDNSKEY RRset and assumes that provider B will do so as well.

-Provider A checks that the parent has a DS record for both KSK_A and KSK_An and tries to monitor to propagation of the DS RRset.

-When the DS RRset has fully propagated, provider A removes KSK_A from its DNSKEY RRset and adds KSK_An.
-Provider A monitors the propagation of the new DNSKEY RRset.

-When the DNSKEY RRset has fully propagated, provider A tries to agree with provider B on new CDS/CDNSKEY RRsets that include KSK_An (and no longer KSK_A).
-When agreement has been reached, provider A publishes the CDS/CDNSKEY RRset and assumes that provider B will do so as well.

-Provider A checks that the parent has a DS record for KSK_An.
-Then provider A tries to reach agreement with provider B to remove the CDS/CDNSKEY RRset.

-(Alternatively: both provider A and B monitor the DS RRset set the parent.
-When the DS RRset matches the agreed upon set of keys, each provider independently removes to CDS and CDNSKEY RRsets.
-Is there a risk?)

-### CSK rolls

-RFC 6781 recognizes Straightforward Rollover in a Single-Type Signing Scheme and Double-DS Rollover in a Single-Type Signing Scheme

-The Straightforward Rollover combines the elements of the Double-Signature ZSK roll with those of the Double-Signature KSK roll.
-No new requirements should be necessary.

-The Double-DS Rollover combines the Pre-Publish ZSK roll with the Double-DS KSK roll.
-Again no new requirements should be necessary.

-### Algorithm rolls

-RFC 6781 defines the conservative roll and somewhat describes the liberal roll.
-The conservative roll combines the Double-Signature ZSK roll with the Double-Signature KSK roll where the steps in the ZSK and KSK rolls are separated.
-No new requirements are expected.
+Coordination is required regarding the contents of the CDS/CDNSKEY RRsets and their signatures.
+Provider A and B update each other about changes to the CDS/CDNSKEY RRsets including signatures.

 ### Updating the NS RRset at the parent